 As autumn advances, look closely at how the leaves change colour.
 The coldest, more exposed parts of the wood will change first, so the colours change from the top down and from the outside in.

 The woodland serves as an excellent habitat for many bird species including chiffchaff, blackcap, song thrush, bullfinch, green woodpecker and goldcrest.
-Rooks have been breeding in the woodland since 1937 and the rookery in the south eastern part of the woodland is occupied each year when it becomes a noisy place.
+Rooks have been breeding in the woodland since at least 1937 and the rookery in the south eastern part of the woodland is occupied each year, when it becomes a noisy place.
 There are some butterflies to be found in the woodland including ringlet, speckled wood and holly blue and common pipistrelle and other bat species patrol the outside edges of the woodland hunting for insects on summer evenings.